 The Project site is not located within one-quarter mile of an existing or proposed school.
-The nearest existing school is Two Bunch Palms Elementary located approximately 0.8 miles east of the Project.
+The nearest existing school is Two Bunch Palms Elementary located approximately 0.9 miles northeast of the Project.
 As previously discussed, the Project site would be developed as a facility for the cultivation of medical marijuana.
 The Project will operate in a fully secured setting and surrounded with perimeter fencing.
 There will be no public access.
 The nature of the Project would not involve the use or handling of hazardous substances in quantities or conditions that would result in the release of hazardous emissions, materials or waste.
 To further minimize any potential public exposure to accidental risks, proper construction and safety measures will be implemented and temporary impacts during construction will be further mitigated by standard operational procedures and protocols as well as Best Management Practices (BMPs).
 Less than significant impacts are expected.

-Mitigation Measures: None d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? $\boxtimes$ Discussion:
+d) Be located on a site which is included on

+a list of hazardous materials sites compiled

+pursuant to Government Code Section 659 62.5

+and, as a result, would it create a significan ıt

+hazard to the public or the environment? \boxtimes

 Record searches on the Project property were performed within multiple database platforms compiled pursuant to Government Code 65962.5 and its subsections.
 The resources consulted included GeoTracker, EnviroStor, and the EPA Enforcement and Compliance History Online (ECHO).

 GeoTracker is a database maintained by the State of California Water Resources Control Board that provides online access to environmental data.
-It serves as the management system for tracking
+It serves as the management system for tracking regulatory data on sites that can potentially impact groundwater, particularly those requiring groundwater cleanup and permitted facilities, such as operating underground storage tanks and land disposal sites.